bon-ami/jirrit/README.md

   - change an issue's states from open all the way to resolved
   - resolve an issue, adding test condition="none", steps="default design" and expectation="none"
   - resolve an issue, adding test condition="none", steps="general requirement" and expectation="none"
 - Gerrit
-  - list issues by branch and assignee
+  - list commits by branch and assignee
-  - list all open issues
+  - list all open commits
-  - list my open issues
+  - list my open commits
-  - show details of an issue by commit ID or change ID
+  - show details of an commit by commit ID or change ID
-  - show reviewing scores of an issue
+  - show reviewing scores of an commit
   - merge a commit
   - wait for a commit to be mergable and merge it
+  - abandon a commit
+  - abandon all my open commits